microsoft/azuredevopslabs/labs/java/agile/readme.md

     This opens the Settings dialog where you can make adjustments to many features of the Work Hub including the Task board.

-1. For **Task** check the **Show ID** checkbox to show the work item ID on the cards.
+1. For **Task**, check the **Show ID** checkbox to show the work item ID on the cards.

     ![](images/image28.png)

 1. Click **Save and Close** when done.

-    Now you’ll be able to see the Work Item ID easily when you look at the Task board.
-You’ll use the IDs later when you commit code to your Git repo in the next exercise.
+    Now you will be able to see the Work Item ID easily when you look at the Task board.
+You will use the IDs later when you commit code to your Git repo in the next exercise.

 This is a quick introduction to the Agile Planning tools and Work Items.
-You’ll work with them some more later.
+You will work with them again later.
 If you want to read more about the Agile Planning tools, Sprint Planning, and the Scrum template follow this [link](https://msdn.microsoft.com/en-us/Library/vs/alm/Work/scrum/sprint-planning)